Starlink participates in national rail consultation

 Q39 comments: If you want to know the appeal, why not ask the users?
 Clearly, travelling while asleep makes good use of otherwise unproductive time, rather than wasting the best part of a day in a car.
 Also, passengers arrive on central London, Edinburgh, Glasgow, Aberdeen, Fort William or Inverness at a civilised time.
 Changing times, for example so that the train arrived in London at 05.00, would discourage use.

 Again, ask the users as to the value.
 You will recall the vociferous campaign in the 1990s when it was proposed to stop the Inverness sleeper.
 These services are particularly valuable to the tourist industry, and especially to places such as Fort William which do not have many rail services.
 Oban could be a useful destination, especially if it connected with an early ferry for the islands, but it should be an additional rather than an alternative service; perhaps you could split the Fort William sleeper at Tyndrum.
+Perhaps this is also the time to look again at overnight Motorail, which also has environmental benefits.

 Environmental issues

-1. 40.
-What environmental key performance indicators should we consider for inclusion in the franchise agreement or the High Level Output Specification?
+- 40. What environmental key performance indicators should we consider for inclusion in the franchise agreement or the High Level Output Specification?

 Q40 comments: A KPI should be the modal shift from the more polluting road and air services achieved.
 Another should be the number of bicycles carried, as each bicycle potentially indicates a car journey saved.